rockarts/gif-of-life/README.md

 - If a person with an opinion has more than 3 opinionated neighbours then they stop having an opinion since their opinion is drowned out by their neighbours.

-- If a person without an opinion that have exactly 3 opinionated neighbours and at least 2 of them think "Gif" is pronounced with a hard G then they form an opinion that it is pronounced with a hard G
+- If a person without an opinion has exactly 3 opinionated neighbours and at least 2 of them think "Gif" is pronounced with a hard G then they form an opinion that it is pronounced with a hard G

-- If a person without an opinion that have exactly 3 opinionated neighbours and at least 2 of them think "Gif" is pronounced with a soft G then they form an opinion that it is pronounced with a soft G
+- If a person without an opinion has exactly 3 opinionated neighbours and at least 2 of them think "Gif" is pronounced with a soft G then they form an opinion that it is pronounced with a soft G

 #### Assumptions
 - There will be an NxM seating arrangement